 The Sword of Luchana: Baldomero Espartero and the Making of Modern Spain, 1793–1879

 Born into obscurity in a rural backwater of central Spain in the waning years of the eighteenth century, Baldomero Espartero (1793–1879) led a life resembling that of a character created by Stendhal or Gabriel García Márquez.
 As a seventy-five-year-old man he was offered – and turned down – the throne of an industrializing nation.
-He fought against Napoleon, Simón Bolívar, and other Latin American independence leaders; won a seven-year civil war, the Carlist War of 1833–1840; served as Regent for the child queen Isabella II; and spent years in exile in England.
-He governed as Prime Minister and also received multiple noble titles, including that of Prince, which was normally reserved for members of the royal family.
+During his illustrious life, he fought against Napoleon, Simón Bolívar, and other Latin American independence leaders; won a seven-year civil war; served as regent for the child queen Isabella II; and spent years in exile in England.
+He governed as prime minister and also received multiple noble titles, including that of prince, which was normally reserved for members of the royal family.
 By his sixties, Espartero represented an almost mythical figure.

 List of Illustrations

 1. From Gránatula to America, February 1793–February 1815